vicenteicc2008/edk2-goyavewifi/README.md

 Boots to UEFI Shell but buttons, eMMC and USB are not working.

 ## WARNING
-this EDK2 does working only on DEBUG target because if you compile on the RELEASE target you have a bug that causes a data abort exception to appear.
+this EDK2 does working only on DEBUG target for now because if you compile on the RELEASE target you have a bug that causes a data abort exception to appear.

 ## Building
 Tested on Ubuntu 22.04.